 The product type gives an insight on both the approval class of a device, and whether the device is a module to be integrated (OEM) or is ready-to-deploy equipment.
-The product type may be prefixed with "OEM" if the approved device is clearly designed to be integrated into a wider set, or as a Non-PED to clearly differentiate a non-PIN-acceptance POI device from a PIN-acceptance POI device.
+The product type may be prefixed with "OEM" if the approved device is clearly designed to be integrated into a wider set, or as a non-PED to clearly differentiate a non-PIN-acceptance POI device from a PIN-acceptance POI device.

-Vendors manufacturing OEM products that are "bolt on" or drop in type modules for UPTs may choose to partner with final form factor vendors of those UPTs (e.g., automated fuel dispenser or kiosk vendors).
+Vendors manufacturing self-contained OEM products that are "bolt on" or drop in type modules (i.e. fully functional PED modules integrating all required components) for UPTs may choose to partner with final form factor vendors of those UPTs (e.g., automated fuel dispenser or kiosk vendors).
 The OEM vendor's product may meet most of the overall UPT security requirements and the OEM vendor may submit that product in conjunction with additional information from the final form factor vendor on behalf of that vendor, such as AFD or kiosk case design, to the laboratory for evaluation as an UPT.